Date Thesis Awarded

 Practical Implications: This paper suggests that if participatory, village-oriented strategies were further encouraged and even facilitated by the city – especially in neighborhoods with high environmental risk – corresponding policy efforts and geospatial planning in building urban resilience will prove more effective and efficient.
 This paper further asserts the function of place and placemaking as a tool for leveraging village voices in urban development.

 Jones, Emmaleah K., "Where the Sidewalk Ends: Reimagining Urban Place and Governance in Semarang, Indonesia" (2017).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1073.